ua-datalab/ua-datalab.github.io/docs/index.md

 Are you interested in improving your professional skills in data analytics tools, methods, scientific analysis and statistics?

 The [University of Arizona DataLab](https://www.datascience.arizona.edu/education/uarizona-data-lab) team invites you to attend our weekly Workshops.
 All sessions are conducted in hybrid mode.

-Please join us in-person at the Weaver Science & Engineering Library Room 212, or join via Zoom: [**896 6708 1542**](https://arizona.zoom.us/j/89667081542)
+Please join us in-person at the **Weaver Science & Engineering Library Room 212**, or join via **Zoom:**  [**896 6708 1542**](https://arizona.zoom.us/j/89667081542)

 ## Notes and code repositories